 Rod: What are some of your keys to success?

 Avis: Our whole team is focused on providing a great product each and every time we serve a customer.
 We are constantly testing ways we can improve our pies.

 We even adjust how long we mix the ingredients based on the time of year and humidity to be sure we are providing a consistent taste for all our pies!

-What’s a piece of advice you would share with someone that is thinking about starting a business?
+Rod: What advice you would share with someone thinking about starting a business?

 Do you have a great store like Mom’s in your neighborhood?
-Please send me a note in the comments section below and we can highlight them in future articles.
+Please email me and we can highlight them in future articles.

 In the neighborhood?
 The first 21 people to mention “One Degree Capital” at Mom’s Apple Pie will receive a free Buckeye.